joncady/stonk/README.md

 # Stonk

-## "App" that pulls in your stocks and displays them conveniently on a page.
+## "App" that pulls in your stocks from google spreadsheet and displays them conveniently on a page.

 Intended for Raspberry PI as a quick ticker to see important stocks.